valeriansaliou/bloom/README.md

 It is completely agnostic of your API implementation, and requires minimal changes to your existing API code to work.

 Bloom relies on `memcached` to store cached data.
+It is built in Rust and focuses on performance and low resource usage.

+**Important: Bloom works great if your API implements REST conventions.
+Your API needs to use HTTP read methods, namely GET, HEAD, OPTIONS solely as read methods (do not use HTTP GET parameters as a way to update data).**

 **🚨 Currently Work In Progress (WIP)**.